Ibileye reveals a new dynamic: geometric prints with clashing colours.

 Before Ibileye:

 Sophia Bentoh is since 2001 active in different fields of the fashion industry.
 The first years as a designer for Stijl Instituut and from 2004 as a freelance stylist for Little Thing Magazine (China), in advertising for brands like Nike and Adidas or as a styling assistant for L’Officiel NL amongst others.
 Her passion for silk-screen prints emerged again and in 2010 she starts to draw and develop her own prints.
 Some of those prints were bought and produced on fabric by different clients, used in fashion and interior, and internationally sold.
-Bentoh also creates her own exclusive series printed on fabric, shirts and bags.
-She sold those special pieces in shops such as Jutka & Riska Amsterdam or at design markets.
-On those markets the response was so positive that she got encouraged to bring it to a new level; a complete clothing collection that combines her different prints.
-In 2014 she founded ‘Ibileye’, hereby presented with an overall vision and concept.
+Bentoh also creates her own exclusive series printed on fabric, shirts and accessories.
+She sold those special pieces in shops as Sky Amsterdam, or at design markets.
+She got encouraged to bring it to a new level; a new collection digital printed tops and tights that combines her different print designs.
+In 2024 she founded ‘Ibileye’, hereby presented with an overall vision and concept.

 For more information or (high res) images, please send an e-mail to: